Gattaca (1997)

 written and directly adapted for TV three times (1980, 1998, 2009).
 The 1998

-adaptation seems to have strongly influenced this film, it avoided most FX or
+adaptation seems to have strongly influenced this film, as it avoided most FX

 ultra-Modern furnishings we already have around us.
 It gave us the impression